atoone/BeastEm/README.md

 BeastEm will synchronise debug with listing files in the TASM format (each line consisting of a line number, one or more spaces and then the assembly address in hex).
 Other formats may be supported in future.

 A listing file is pinned to the memory page it is loaded into, as well as the physical address in the listing itself.
 This allows code paged in to memory to be correctly identified.

+Note that no checks are made that the memory contents match the provided listing, so the assembly shown may not be accurate.

 ## Controlling BeastEm